 - Teeth grinding (bruxism).
 Taking L-tryptophan by mouth doesn't help treat teeth grinding.

 - A condition that causes persistent muscle pain (myofascial pain syndrome).
-Taking L-tryptophan by mouth doesn't help reduce facial pain.
+Taking L-tryptophan by mouth doesn't help reduce persistent muscle pain.

 Insufficient Evidence for

-- Improving athletic ability.
+- Athletic performance.
 Some research shows that taking L-tryptophan for 3 days before exercising can improve power during exercise.
 This improvement in power helps increase the distance an athlete can go in the same amount of time.
 But other early research shows that taking L-tryptophan during exercise doesn't improve endurance during a cycling exercise.
 Reasons for the conflicting results are not clear.
 It is possible that L-tryptophan improves some measures of athletic ability but not others.
 On the other hand, L-tryptophan might need to be taken for a few days before exercise in order to see any benefit.

 - Attention deficit-hyperactivity disorder (ADHD).
 There is some evidence that L-tryptophan levels are lower in children with ADHD.
 But taking L-tryptophan supplements does not appear to improve ADHD symptoms.

 - Depression.
 Early research suggests that L-tryptophan might improve the effectiveness of common medications for depression.

-- Healing ulcers caused by the bacteria Helicobacter pylori (H pylori).
-Research shows that taking L-tryptophan in combination with the ulcer medication omeprazole improves ulcer healing rates compared to taking omeprazole alone.
+- A digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori).
+Research shows that taking L-tryptophan in combination with the ulcer medicationomeprazole improves ulcer healing rates compared to taking omeprazole alone.

-- Treating sleep disorders.
+- Insomnia.
 Taking L-tryptophan might decrease the amount of time it takes to fall asleep and improve mood in healthy people with sleep problems.
 Taking L-tryptophan might also improve sleep in people with sleep problems related to withdrawal of illegal drugs.

-- Seasonal affective disorder (SAD).
+- Seasonal depression (seasonal affective disorder or SAD).
 Early research suggests L-tryptophan might be helpful in SAD.

 - A sleep disorder in which people temporarily stop breathing while asleep (sleep apnea).
 There is some evidence that taking L-tryptophan might decrease episodes in some people who periodically stop breathing during sleep (sleep apnea).